KARAOKE Hosted by karaoke fanatic Dr. Fred and featuring a large assortment of pop, rock, indie and more. Every Thursday!

 KARAOKE DJ Gregory plays song requests and lets the bravest of the bunch jump in to sing.
 Every Thursday!

 Learn how to navigate Windows and understand files, settings and accounts.
-Registration required.
+Registration is required.

 Join Miss Rebecca and her ukulele for a sing-a-long.
 Limited supply of rhythm instruments available.
 For children of all ages and their guardians.